aimee-mcneil-melville/ToDo-Full-Stack/packages/dreamfest/README.md

 **Create link**

-1. Add a new "Delete" form and button to `views/editLocation.hbs` (see `views/editEvent.hbs`)
+1. Add a new "Delete" form and button to `client/components/EditLocation.tsx` (see `client/components/EditEvent.tsx`)
    - Pass the `id` as a hidden form field

 **Create route**

-2. Create a `POST /locations/delete` route in `routes/locations.ts`
+2. Create a `DELETE /api/v1/locations/:id` route in `routes/locations.ts`
-3. Build a `deleteLocation` function with an `id` parameter _ Remember your old friend `res.redirect('/locations')` _ If you delete a location that has an event, what happens to the event?
-Why?
+3. Build a `deleteLocation` function with an `id` parameter _ If you delete a location that has an event, what happens to the event?
+Why?_
 </details>
 <br />